 A dispute arose and Mr Merinson issued proceedings against Yukos in the Dutch courts.
 The parties entered into a settlement agreement in September 2016 which provided for termination of his employment.
 Both parties waived existing and future claims.
 The agreement was subject to Dutch law and jurisdiction.

-Yukos sues Mr Merinson in English courts
+What happened when Yukos sued Mr Merinson in English courts?

 In May 2017, when Mr Merinson was domiciled in the UK, Yukos issued proceedings in the English High Court, alleging he had received kickbacks from financial institutions.
 Yukos claimed damages for breach of his employment contract.
 It also sought a declaration that the Dutch settlement agreement did not prevent the damages claim.